Velters Cornewall Berkeley

-In August 1795 Berkeley commissioned the new Emerald 36, and after joining the Mediterranean fleet at Lisbon in early 1797 he was despatched by Jervis with three frigates and two sloops to try and effect the capture of the disabled Sant?sima Trinidad 130, following the Battle of St. Vincent on 14 February.
+In August 1795 Berkeley commissioned the new Emerald 36 which was manned in October by the crew of the Juno 32, a frigate that had just returned from the Mediterranean under Captain Lord Amelius Beauclerk.
+After joining the Mediterranean fleet at Lisbon in early 1797 he was despatched by Jervis with three frigates and two sloops to try and effect the capture of the disabled Sant sima Trinidad 130, following the Battle of St. Vincent on 14 February.
 Sighting her on the 20th, Berkeley unaccountably failed to bring her to action, for which failure he was criticised by newspapers and commentators amidst rumours that he would be brought to a court martial, although in the event Jervis did not pursue the matter.

 Captain Berkeley died in April 1804 at his lodgings in Oxford.